Creative Teaching in the Secondary English Language Classroom

 Improve your teaching, update your English, make new contacts and enjoy yourself!

 These courses are ideal for overseas teachers of English to young adults and adults who would like to refresh their teaching methodology and to make friends and contacts from other parts of the world.

-Courses in July and August 2015 will be held in the beautiful, modern premises of Oxford University Business School, which is 2 minutes' walk from the Lake School building in Park End Street.
+Courses from July 6 to August 14, 2015 will be held in the beautiful, modern premises of Oxford University Business School, which is 2 minutes' walk from the Lake School building in Park End Street.
 If you're a summer course participant please check this link for important information about your course at the Oxford University Business School venue.